Classes are online and so are the librarians.

-OneSearch is the web-based catalog of all library materials, indicating every item's location in the library and checkout status.
-All public computers in the Library have access to OneSearch, with adaptive software available from computers in the Spidell Technology Center.
+OneSearch is the library catalog, indicating every item's location in the library and checkout status.
+All public computers in the Library have access to OneSearch, with adaptive software (Jaws, Kurzweil and Zoomtext) available from computers in the Spidell Technology Center.
 An adaptive workstation in the Spidell Technology Center has a wheelchair height adjustable table.

 Standard library book trucks are available at the Circulation Desk for patrons requiring assistance transporting library materials.
 Library staff at any service desk can assist patrons in obtaining materials from any library location that is inaccessible.
 If immediate paging cannot be done, staff may make arrangements to have materials available the following day.

 Handicapped parking spaces are available for those with current C S U L B parking permits in Lot 6, located directly behind the University Library.
 For visitors without a C S U L B permit, day passes are available for purchase in Lot 7, located near 7th Street and East Campus Drive.
 Parking along the service drive next to 7th Street has designated handicapped parking spaces for vehicles with a current C S U L B parking permit.

 For patrons unable to use the copiers, materials may be brought to the Circulation Desk, (1st Floor, Lobby Entrance) for photocopying by library staff.
 A copy card with sufficient value to make the copies can be purchased from the Value Transfer Station, located on the 1st Floor.
 If immediate copying is not possible, the staff may make arrangements to have the copies available for the patron on the following day.